dblock5/post-install-config/README.md

 </p>
 <p>
 Then I created different Help Topics.
 When the users are filling out different tickets they can choose different Help Topics for what they need help with.
-For example password resets, Login issues etc. On admin panel, I clicked manage, then Help Topics.
-I created differnt Help Topics such as password reset.
+For example password resets, login issues etc. On admin panel, I clicked manage, then Help Topics.
+Then I created different Help Topics such as password reset.
 </p>
 <br />